Akida31/anki-typst/typst/src/theorems.typ

   return inner
 }

-// copied from ctheorems
+/// Show-rule for theorems.
+///
-// since we don't use `thm-qedhere` we can remove this functionality to get some speedups
+/// Copied from ctheorems, since we don't use `thm-qedhere` we can remove this functionality to get some speedups.
+///
+/// - doc (content): The document to wrap.
+/// -> content
-#let thmrules(doc) = {
+#let _thmrules(doc) = {
   show figure.where(kind: "thmenv"): it => it.body

   show ref: it => {